all-out/guides/_guides/bookmarks.md

 Every wormhole bookmark is named after the system you will land in if you jump through the wormhole.

-To keep you oriented, bookmarks on wormholes that lead *back* up the chain to our home Joruzesalem are prefixed with `!`.
+To keep you oriented, bookmarks on wormholes that lead *back* up the chain to our home are prefixed with `!`.
 This means in any given wormhole in our chains, you will see one bookmark that starts with `!` (going home) and one, some or no bookmarks that don't (going outwards).

 ## Wormhole System Name Components